thin-edge/thin-edge.io_examples/StreamingAnalytics/LimitedBandwidth/README.md

 the correlator log file.
 The actual path to the correlator log file is determined by the project's configuration and any `--logfile` argument passed to the correlator in the [apama service script](../service/apama).
+> Note: The `--logfile` argument overrides any setting in the project's configuration files.

 In the correlator's output you should see log messages indicating that the combined measurement has been sent to `tedge/measurements`.